h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

   ``h2oNodeWebEnabled`` are removed without replacement.
 Also the option ``spark.ext.h2o.node.enable.web`` does not have any effect anymore.

+- It is no longer possible to disable web (REST API endpoints) on the client node as we require the Rest API to be available.
+In particular, the methods ``setClientWebEnabled``, ``setClientWebDisabled`` and ``clientWebEnabled`` are removed without replacement.
+Also the option ``spark.ext.h2o.client.enable.web`` does not have any effect anymore.

 Removal of Deprecated Methods and Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~